Barak-Kuzi/Forkify/README.md

 npm start
 ```

-## Credits
+## About

-This app was created as part of [Jonas Schmedtman](https://twitter.com/jonasschmedtman)'s Udemy course [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/).
+This project was developed in the course: "The Complete JavaScript Course 2023: From Zero to Expert!", by Jonas Schmedtmann.